-Convention Meaning • A vertical ellipsis indicates the omission of items from a code example or command format; the items are omitted because they are not important to the topic being discussed. . () In command format descriptions, parentheses indicate that you must enclose the options in parentheses if you choose more than one. [] In command format descriptions, brackets indicate optional choices.
-You can choose one or more items or no items.
-Do not type the brackets on the command line.
-However, you must include the brackets in the syntax for OpenVMS directory specifications and for a substring specification in an assignment statement. []] In command format descriptions, vertical bars separate choices within brackets or braces.
+Convention Meaning line.
+However, you must include the brackets in the syntax for OpenVMS directory specifications and for a substring specification in an assignment statement.
+[1] In command format descriptions, vertical bars separate choices within brackets or braces.
 Within brackets, the choices are options; within braces, at least one choice is required.
-Do not type the vertical bars on the command line. {} In command format descriptions, braces indicate required choices; you must choose at least one of the items listed.
+Do not type the vertical bars on the command line. { } In command format descriptions, braces indicate required choices; you must choose at least one of the items listed.
 Do not type the braces on the command line. bold text This typeface represents the introduction of a new term.
 It also represents the name of an argument, an attribute, or a reason. italic text Italic text indicates important information, complete titles of manuals, or variables.
 Variables include information that varies in system output (Internal error number), in command lines (/PRODUCER= name), and in command parameters in text (where dd represents the predefined code for the device type).
 UPPERCASE TEXT Uppercase text indicates a command, the name of a routine, the name of a file, or the abbreviation for a system privilege.
-Monospace type Monospace type indicates code examples and interactive screen displays.
-In the C programming language, monospace type in text identifies the following elements: keywords, the names of independently compiled external functions and files, syntax summaries, and references to variables or identifiers introduced in an example. - A hyphen at the end of a command format description, command line, or code line indicates that the command or statement continues on the following line. numbers All numbers in text are assumed to be decimal unless otherwise noted.
+Monospace type indicates code examples and interactive screen displays.
+In the C programming language, monospace type in text identifies the fol elements: keywords, the names of independently compiled external functifiles, syntax summaries, and references to variables or identifiers introduce example. - A hyphen at the end of a command format description, command line, or of indicates that the command or statement continues on the following line. numbers All numbers in text are assumed to be decimal unless otherwise noted.
 Nondecimal radixes-binary, octal, or hexadecimal-are explicitly indicated.